 A final note to all live in house and pet sitters is show your appreciation for the gift of staying in the home.
 We always suggest you think of a small gift the homeowner might appreciate on their return.
 It could be a simple toy for the pet dog for example.
 Or it could be a bottle of wine for the homeowners or a fruit basket.
 It is a simple gesture to complete the exchange of services you have enjoyed, free accommodation for free home and pet care.
 Do this and you continue our global house sitting handshake.

-A final note on what a house sitter does
+Note on what a house sitter does

 If you have already enjoyed a housesit or two you will know that the duties are fairly straightforward and can easily be agreed with the homeowner.
 If you agree the house sitter responsibilities and duties ahead of the housesit, ask the owner to write them down for you.
 It makes the arrangement so much easier and more satisfying to both parties.
 Keep the global housesitting handshake going.
 Happy housesitting!